SEA-ME/Team_Bugatti_PiRacer/Project 1 - PiRacer/README.md

 2. Go to `http://<raspberrypi_ip_address>:8887`

     <aside>
-    ðŸ’¡ If you connected with physical game controller, it overrides web control.
+    ?Ÿ’?
+If you connected with physical game controller, it overrides web control.

     </aside>